bates64/papermario-dx/manual/setup.md

 ### Clone the repository

-Run both the following commands in your terminal:
+Run the following two commands in your terminal:

 ```sh
 git clone https://github.com/bates64/papermario-dx